 Your target ACoS will probably start close to your break-even point – and maybe even go above it – but then slowly decrease over time to reach a point of profitability and high sales.

 Your ACoS goals will shift over time along with your strategy, from “maximize sales” to “maximize profits.”
+Ideally, this is all part of your larger Search Term Isolation strategy!

 Although we’d all love to automatically know the perfect number to aim for, there is no real “good” or “bad” ACoS.
 Your target really depends on your product costs and margin, and your goals – both short term and long term.
 But looking at your ACoS can be a valuable tool to measure your product’s success – and the type of traffic you should focus on.
 Keeping your focus on reaching your target ACoS on Amazon is a fantastic method for overall success and profit – pay attention to this metric, and results will follow.